wcm-io-devops/conga-aem-plugin/tooling/conga-aem-crypto-cli/README.txt

 Generate a set of crypto keys and encrypt them using Ansible Vault with the given password:

-java -Dansible.password=mypassword -jar conga-aem-crypto-cli-${project.version}.jar -cryptoKeysGenerate -cryptoKeysAnsibleVaultEncrypt
+java -Dansible.vault.password=mypassword -jar conga-aem-crypto-cli-${project.version}.jar -cryptoKeysGenerate -cryptoKeysAnsibleVaultEncrypt